Dateline: Bogota, Colombia

 If you already have a great passport and are planning on keeping it, you want to look at passports that are affordable, easier to get, potentially faster, and complementary to the one you have — like an average Tier B or C that could open up new countries that aren’t even available on your Tier A passport.

-For instance, as mentioned above, several Tier A passports do not have visa-free access to Russia or China, but there are Caribbean passports you can get fairly easily through investment that will give you access to both.
+For instance, as mentioned above, several Tier A passports do not have visa-free access to Russia or China, but there are Caribbean passports you can get fairly easily through an investment that will give you access to both.
 Depending on where you need visa-free access, you can look to different regions and countries with different alliances.

 It’s also wise to find another passport from a country that you know is going to leave you alone.
 They might offer great banking or a few extra travel options and you also get another passport that helps you diversify and further protect your assets.
 Again, having a passport from a small country that isn’t going to bother its citizens living overseas can be a really good thing.